Microsoft Teams Guest Access – 122k Blog Views Later

 There is no doubt that Microsoft Teams is one of the market-leading tools, with a whole host of functionality.

-BUT… this is a feature everyone is really crying out for.
+BUT… guest access is a feature everyone is really crying out for.
+And switching between Microsoft Teams accounts could be better.

 As a partner, consultant or customer of a business that uses Microsoft Teams, you can be added as a guest to let you access files, chats, and information from the external company.